-Pennsylvania has about 2,600 active-duty military personnel living in the state and more than 309,000 veterans.
+Pennsylvania has around 2,500 active-duty military personnel living in the state and some 300,000 veterans.

 The Pennsylvania Insurance Department offers tips on buying car insurance as well as the state's requirements for minimum coverage.
 A service member can maintain Pennsylvania vehicle registration or switch it over to the state where they're stationed.
 If registered in Pennsylvania, the annual renewal in most cases can be completed online.
 All the forms you need are here.

 Rollover crashes are more common among SUVs and pickups, but according to our research, an older model SUV has less impact on your premium than a recent model sports car.

 Military Drivers: A Comparison of Premium Ranges by Driver Age and Vehicle

 Age Savings for Pennsylvania

 Median auto insurance